bobcat1993/mvp_twilio/README.md

 ### Setup

-**Apologies in advanced** Since Bobby interacts with many other external API's and micro-services (e.g. Stripe, EmailOctopus etc) this code will **not** run out of the box and will require some setup.
+Since Bobby interacts with many other external API's and micro-services (e.g. Stripe, EmailOctopus etc) this code will **not** run out of the box and will require some setup.

-#### 1. Importing the Twilio Flows into Twilio.
+#### 1. Importing the Twilio Flows into Twilio Studio.

 Once you have forked this repo, you will have a folder named `twilio_flows`.
-This folder holds the Twilio Flow json's that execute the conversation.
+This folder holds the Twilio Flow JSONs that execute the conversation.
 You will need to navigate to your [Twilio Console](https://console.twilio.com/) > Studio > Flows > Create new Flow > _name the flow the same as the file name_ > Import from JSON.

 You can either experiment with one flow at a time (recommended) or import them all with the main flow being MVP0-v0.15.

-You will need to connect the flow to a Twilio WhatsApp number. **Be sure to connect it to a WhatsApp number (not a regular number)**.
+You will need to [connect the flow to a Twilio WhatsApp sender (phone number)](https://www.twilio.com/docs/studio/tutorials/customer-support-menu#connect-your-whatsapp-sender-to-your-studio-flow). **Be sure to connect it to a WhatsApp number (not a regular number)**.

+#### 2. Launch the app using Ngrok (for testing and personal use only).

+You can launch the app using [Ngrok](https://ngrok.com/docs/getting-started/) or Heroku or any other service.
+Ngrok is perfect for testing and personal use.

+Launch the app (from inside the **twilio** folder):
+`$ python3 app.py`

+Launch the app on the internet:
+`ngrok http 8000`

+#### 3. Setup your database.

+#### 4. Setup your .env file.

+#### 5. Initiate in an interaction.

+#### Final details

-**Bypass Stripe Authentication (Recommended)** In `strip_payement.py` > `authenticate_user` change this to return `jsonify(has_account=True, is_active=True, status=Status.ACTIVE.value), 200`.
-Alternatively, you can bypass the authentication in Twilio Studio (see the image below).
+**Bypass Stripe Authentication (Recommended)** You can bypass the user authentication in the MVP0-v0.15 Flow in Twilio Studio by directly connecting `eval_trigger_before_authentication [No Condition Matches]` to `eval_trigger` (see the image below).

 ![Bypass the user authentication](bypass_authentication.png)